The UC Law SF professor fights for social justice and gender equity as a lawyer, health policy researcher, author, and teacher.

 Her commitment to reproductive justice today is rooted to her experience in the early 1990s as a teen counselor and prenatal services coordinator for mostly Spanish-speaking patients at a Planned Parenthood clinic in East San Jose.
 Dunn recalls her frustration when, despite numerous calls to local shelters, she could not find a bed for the homeless and pregnant teenager sitting across from her.
 She recounted another occasion when a miscarrying woman came to the clinic after being turned away from a Catholic hospital — without treatment or referral — because the hospital “did not provide abortions.”

 She decided then to become a lawyer to tackle issues involving gender equity, systemic racism and health disparities.
-Dunn was accepted for early admission to UC Hastings in 1995.
+Dunn was accepted for early admission to UC Law SF in 1995.
 “Hastings was not easy on its students back then,” she recalled.
 “But we had a strong community of faculty, students and alumni who shared a deep commitment to social justice and public service.”

 Later, as a lawyer in California and New York, Dunn litigated health care and civil rights cases in state and federal courts.
 Today, her legal perspective is often sought for national forums and panels on health law topics, such as health reform, maternal health, and abortion rights.